AZ9tumas/alacritty-config/README.md

 For more details and additional themes, visit the [Oh My Posh GitHub repository](https://github.com/JanDeDobbeleer/oh-my-posh) and the [official documentation](https://ohmyposh.dev/docs/themes/).

+**A customized version of the theme `easy-term.omp.json` is kept in the repo, which may also be used.**

 ---

 By following these steps, you can reinstall and configure your terminal environment with AstroNvim, Alacritty with Catppuccin themes, Fish shell, and Oh My Posh.